tredontho/purescript-book/text/chapter8.md

 Nothing
 ```

 The `foldM safeDivide` function returns `Nothing` if a division by zero was attempted at any point.
-Otherwise it returns the result of repeatedly dividing the accumulator, wrapped in the `Just` constructor.
+Otherwise, it returns the result of repeatedly dividing the accumulator, wrapped in the `Just` constructor.

 ## Monads and Applicatives